-Taliban destroy highway bridges, cut off 3 Afghan provinces
+Afghan officials say highway reopened after Taliban assault

-KABUL, Afghanistan (AP) - The Taliban have destroyed highway bridges southwest of Kabul during a wide-ranging assault on security forces, cutting off road traffic between the capital and three provinces, officials said Sunday.
+KABUL, Afghanistan (AP) - The Taliban destroyed highway bridges southwest of Kabul during a wide-ranging assault on security forces, cutting off road traffic between the capital and three provinces for most of the day on Sunday, officials said.

-Interior Ministry spokesman Najib Danish said Afghan security forces repelled the attack but that gunbattles are still underway.
-He said at least six Afghan police, including a district police chief, were killed in the fighting.
-A provincial official, who spoke on condition of anonymity because he was not authorized to brief reporters, said at least 10 police were killed.
+Interior Ministry deputy spokesman Nasrat Rahimi said 14 police, including a district police chief, were killed as the insurgents tried but failed to capture the Sayed Abad district headquarters in the Maidan Wardak province.
+He said another seven security forces were wounded.

-The official said the Taliban attacked a number of remote checkpoints, and that the toll could be much higher.
+The highway between Kabul and Kandahar has since been reopened, and “the route has returned to normal,” he added.

 The Taliban said they overran the district headquarters, but local officials denied the claim.

-Danish said reinforcements have been sent to the area and that “most areas in the district” are under control.
+Rahimi said reinforcements have been sent to the area and that the district is under the control of security forces.

-The destruction of the bridges cut off the main highway from Kabul to the Ghazni, Zabul and Kandahar provinces.
+The destruction of the bridges had cut off the main highway from Kabul to the Ghazni, Zabul and Kandahar provinces.
 The battle also cut off electricity to four provinces: Maidan Wardak, Logar, Ghazni and Paktia.

 The Taliban have seized a number of districts across the country in recent years and regularly attack security forces.
 The latest assault comes just two weeks before Afghanistan holds parliamentary elections.